open-AIMS/ADRIAIndicators.jl/README.md

 ## Usage

-Each metric has an option to perform the computation in place.
-The in-place version of a function is denoted by a `!` at the end of the function name.
+Each metric has an option to write the metric into a provided buffer, this version of the function is denoted by a `!` at the end of the function name.

 ```julia
 using ADRIAIndicators